SDA: Simple Discrete Augmentation for Contrastive Sentence Representation Learning: Experiment Settings

+The aforementioned augmentation methods are to generate semantically consistent positive samples for the anchor sentence.
+To ensure the model can learn the semantic correlation rather than the textual shortcut solutions, we generate a negation sentence for every training sample serving as a negative sample.
+The negation sentence and the anchor are highly similar in the text but have opposite semantic meanings.
+Learning to distinguish a negation sentence from the anchor is helpful to alleviate feature suppression \cite{wang2022sncse}.
+However, since negative samples in contrastive learning are usually independent sentences that are completely irrelevant to the original sentence, it is inappropriate to treat negation sentences the same as those independent negative samples.
+Therefore, we relax the restriction of the negation sentence in the optimization with a hyper-parameter $\delta$, and rewrite the contrastive loss function in Eq. \ref{eq1} as follows:

+where $\mathbf{h}_i^-$ is the representation of the negation sentence $x_i^-$.
+And $\delta$ can be considered as a margin which relaxed the distance between sentence $x_i$ and $x_i^-$ compared to other independent negative samples.
+The implementation of negation transformation has been introduced in Section \ref{sec:dn}, and the rules guarantee the transformation is applicable for arbitrary sentences.

-\subsection{Experiment Settings}
+\section{Experiment Settings}

-\subsubsection{Datasets}
+\subsection{Datasets}

-We conduct our experiments on seven standard English and one Chinese semantic textual similarity (STS) datasets.
-The basic statistics are detailed in Table \ref{data}.
-For English STS, we follow SimCSE\footnote{https://github.com/princeton-nlp/SimCSE} to use one million sentences randomly drawn from English Wikipedia for training.
-STS12-STS16 datasets have neither training nor development sets, and thus we evaluate the models on the development set of STS-B to search for optimal settings of the hyper-parameters.
+Semantic textual similarity (STS) task measures the semantic similarity of any two sentences, it uses Spearman's correlation \cite{myers2013research} to measure the correlation between the ranks of predicted similarities and the ground-truth labels.
+We conduct our experiments on seven standard English and one Chinese STS datasets.
+For English STS, we follow SimCSE\footnote{https://github.com/princeton-nlp/SimCSE} \cite{gao2021simcse} to use one million sentences randomly drawn from English Wikipedia for training.
+Datasets STS12-STS16 have neither training nor development sets, and thus we evaluate the models on the development set of STS-B to search for optimal settings of hyper-parameters.
 For Chinese STS, we choose the unlabeled corpus data in SimCLUE dataset\footnote{https://github.com/CLUEbenchmark/SimCLUE} for training, which contains about 2.2 million sentences.
 In the test phase, we use the Chinese STS-B from CNSD\footnote{https://github.com/pluto-junzeng/CNSD} without the training set.

-\subsubsection{Baselines}
+\subsection{Baselines}